Keyrxng/GhostsOfEpochsPast/README.md

 ## Known Issues / Bugs:

-* **Resolved**: Edge cases occur in the sorting of submitted answers.
-As on-chain verification is done using keccak256 hashing, answers must be submitted in ascending order.
-To fix, unselect then reselect in ascending order.

-* **Resolved**: Edge cases occur in the performance calculation where it may be inaccurate, to fix unselect and then reselect the problem answer(s), off-chain submit should now be accurate to submit on-chain.

 * Please report any issues that you find either via the issues tab on this repo or through any other means.